 Mike Goldin just said that understanding blockchain is as big a cognitive leap as it took to grok the Internet way back when.
 Not so.
 Understanding blockchain is a shit-ton harder than understanding the Internet.

 “Identity procreator type tool” just got uttered.
-My wife, who is not very technical but knows blockchain better than I, just made two fists and whispered “Yes!”
+My wife, who knows blockchain better than I, just made two fists and whispered “Yes!”
 I believe @JarrodDicker of Po.et just uttered it.

 So let’s get to the title of this post.